Start/Stop VMs during off-hours overview

 Permissions for new Automation account and new Log Analytics workspace

 You can enable VMs for the Start/Stop VMs during off-hours feature using a new Automation account and Log Analytics workspace.
-In this case, you need the permissions defined in the preceding section as well as the permissions defined in this section.
+In this case, you need the permissions defined in the previous section and the permissions defined in this section.
 You also require the following roles:

 - Membership in the Azure AD Application Developer role.
 For more information on configuring Run As Accounts, see Permissions to configure Run As accounts.